 incisive (done in a way that is direct and decisive or compelling, that cuts through to the heart of the matter as if with surgical knives or lasers).

 One of the classic divine attributes is that God is all-powerful (omnipotent), most notably through God's creative word.
 But how much potency do the Scriptures have?
 The onmipotent Holy Spirit, as God, has the power to touch people through the Spirit's tool of choice, the Scriptures.
 Touch, heck -- often the Spirit really lays the hammer down, smashing to pieces your strongest resistances and shaking your worldview at its foundations.
 That's what being 'potent' is about.
-Through the Bible, the Spirit has moved many people at roughly the same time, with ideas whose time has come or a new awareness of what's really at stake.
+Through the Scriptures, the Spirit has moved many people at roughly the same time, with ideas whose time has come or a new awareness of what's really at stake.
 Even after thousands of years, the Bible still has the potential to cause its readers to give birth to new ideas, expressions, and angles on the challenges of life.
 It exerts an influence over each Christian's life.
 But it lacks the potency to do so on its own.
-It can only do so through what the Holy Spirit is doing in you.
+God loves you, and is not seeking to override your mind.
+The Holy Writings can only bring about change through what the Holy Spirit is doing in you.

 forceful (that which has power or strength)